Ontraport Vs. ConvertKit : Email Marketing Platform Comparison

 E-Commerce & Sales Tracking

-If you are planning to sell products on your website, the e-commerce side of the Ontraport vs ConvertKit debate is going to be big.
+If you are planning to sell products on your website, the e-commerce side of the Ontraport vs. ConvertKit debate is going to highlight some key differences in functionality and features.

 In this area, Ontraport does come out ahead at first glance, with a really nice built-in e-commerce system.

-ConvertKit does not include a built-in e-commerce solution.
-However, it does integrate with apps that will give you this capability.
+ConvertKit doesn’t include built-in e-commerce, however, it does integrate with apps that will give you this capability.

 Ontraport offers a built-in e-commerce management area, which will allow you to create product listings and easily integrate them into your sequences.